a) Individual Directed Reading and Research Course:

 A New Course Checklist has been developed to assist instructors with the preparation of course syllabi and act as a guideline during the creation of new courses.

-- The proposal for the course should be reviewed by the appropriate Divisional Curriculum Committee and then submitted to the Graduate Curriculum Committee in time for its meeting in May of the relevant academic year, in order for the course to be listed in the PHS course timetable.
+- The proposal for the course should be reviewed by the appropriate Divisional Curriculum Committee and then submitted to the Graduate Coordinator for review, ideally by April, in order for a suitable classroom to be booked and for the course to be listed in the PHS timetable for the upcoming academic year.
+Room assignments for pilot course requests received after April are subject to availability.

 - The pilot course may only be offered in its “pilot” form for two academic years, after which the faculty member must prepare and submit a full application for the course to receive a “proper” course number and name.